Why I Believe the Bible

 Fourth, I believe the Bible because there’s a lot of evidence.
 This isn’t the first reason, but it certainly isn’t the last.
 There’s something radically unique about the nature and history of the Bible.
 From the amount of ancient copies in existence, to the loads of archeological evidence, this book is unlike anything else from antiquity!

 For example, the book we have the best manuscript evidence for, outside the Bible, is the Illiad from the poet Homer.
 It was written about 1,200 years before Jesus.
 It’s old.
-We don’t have the original, but we do have over 600 ancient copies that are from about 500 years after the original was written.
+We don’t have the original, but we do have over 1,700 ancient copies that are from about 400 years after the original was written.
 Compare that to the writing of the philosopher Plato.
-There are only seven ancient copies of Plato’s work, and the earliest one is from over 1,200 years after the original is thought to have been written.
+There are a little over 200 copies of Plato’s work, and the earliest one is from over 1,300 years after the original is thought to have been written.
 Even though we don’t have the first writing of Homer or Plato, their works are taught in universities around the world.

 When it comes to the Bible we are just in a different league altogether.
-We have over 5,000 ancient Greek copies of the New Testament with some copies dating to within 50 years of the original.
+We have nearly 6,000 ancient Greek copies of the New Testament with some copies dating to within 100 years of the original.
 There’s nothing that comes close in the ancient world.
-Because of the number of copies made in other languages too, with over 20,000 ancient copies of the New Testament in various languages, there are variations between copies, as you might expect.
-But none of these variations change the message of the Bible and nearly all of them are just differences in spelling and grammar.
+Because of the number of copies made in other languages too, with over 17,000 ancient copies of the New Testament in various languages.
+Even the tranlsations of the Greek manuscripts are closer to the original text than anything outside the Bible.
+While there are variations between copies, as you might expect, none of them changes the message of the Bible.
+The vast majority of the variants are just differences in spelling and grammar.

 Due to brevity, I don’t have time to mention the mountain of archeological evidence that supports the biblical story.
 The award winning archeologist Nelson Glueck once said, “As a matter of fact, however, it may be stated categorically that no archeological discovery has ever controverted a biblical reference.”
 Or consider Sir William Ramsay, the first professor of art and archeology at the University of Oxford.
 He began his studies as a skeptic of the historical reliability of the New Testament, only to change his mind, and his heart, and eventually conclude that Luke’s testimony in the New Testament is written with “sound judgment” and is a “model of historical statement.”